MyPiece

 Where does moonstone come from?

-Hill-country landscape near Ratnapura, Sri Lanka's historic gem-gravel mining district
+Hill-country landscape near Ratnapura, Sri Lanka's historic gem-gravel source region

 Where is moonstone cut and traded?